 Are you adequately protecting your customers personal information and is your commitment to privacy being managed and demonstrated effectively

-The Data Privacy & Protection conference will give you a holistic lens on privacy.
-Attend and hear from leading organisations on how to:
+The Data Privacy & Protection conference will provide practical insights and best practice to how to:

-- Build and maintain trust through transparent and ethical data governance
+- Build and maintain customer trust through transparent communication and ethical data governance

 Who will attend?

 Private and public sector senior executives with the roles of: